belbert/VCVTB/IN/ParametricPreprocessor/README.md

 - Run ParametricPreprocessor.py to make all possible parameter combinations for the file in the /In folder.
 - Combinations are saved in the /Out folder.
 - Define aliases inside the python script and use them in the IDF file in the /In Folder
+- The In and Out folder contain example input and output